meker12/commerce-channels.en/help/amazon-channel/sales-channel-settings.md

 # Sales Channel settings

-When the [!DNL Amazon Sales Channel] extension is installed, default values are set in the Admin for [!DNL Amazon Sales Channel].
+When the [!DNL Amazon Sales Channel] extension is installed, default values are set in the Admin for Amazon sales channel.
 These settings can be modified in your configuration settings for your Amazon store.
 These settings include:

 - Intervals for clearing Activity Log history
 - Cron source selection